-Councilmember Stone made a motion to authorize the council to retain a separate attorney for common council use about personnel matters of employees of the Council President Allen seconded

-Councilmembers discussed getting quotes for an attorney.
+Council member Stone made a motion to authorize the council to retain a separate attorney for common council use about personnel matters or employees of that Council President Allen seconded Councilmembers discussed getting quotes for an attorney.
 HR Director Marquardt read the procurement policy to the council.
-Council President Allen stated he talked to the League and stated that this would be their best route to go for personnel matters issues on employees hired by the council.
-Councilmember Brown asked why this was needed and stated that no one was explaining the reasoning and that she was concerned that Open Meeting Act violations were going on.
+Council President Alan stated he talked to the League and stated that this would be their best route to go for personal matters issues on employees hired by the council.
+Council member Brown asked why this was needed and stated that no one was explaining the reasoning and that she was concerned that open meeting act violations were going on.
 Dawsey-Smith stated this is not something the council wants as a whole and asked President Allen to stop using the word "we".